- Planning Your Trip

 All Valley Metro vehicles are accessible to riders using wheelchairs.

 Passengers with disabilities, bus operators, those who train transit staff and customer service representatives frequently ask questions about transit policies related to serving persons with disabilities.
-Valley Metro transit providers and users of public transit have worked together to develop this brochure to explain these policies and procedures for the Valley Metro regional transit system.

 It is the responsibility of transit providers to ensure that passengers with disabilities receive service comparable to that provided to other passengers and that this service is provided with dignity and respect, without compromising safety or security.